xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 git clone https://github.com/neosergio/Latam-Keyboard.git && cd Latam-Keyboard && cp -v Latam*.* ~/Library/Keyboard\ Layouts/
 ```

 Download [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) and configure your serial number, uuid, and other identifiers.
+Don't forget to write a MAC on EFI/CLOVER/ACPI/patched/SSDT-RMNE.aml for Siri and iMessage.
 The ones on the plist are a scramble of the ones I'm using.
 As for how to configure it, the correct way is described here: [An iDiot's Guide To iMessage](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) .

 ## Some fixes